 Learning pursued in these ways keeps curiosity alive.
 And that may be the greatest gift we can give our students at Glen Urquhart School.
 We offer a challenging program, one that is thoughtfully and intentionally so.
 As much as we witness excitement about learning at GUS, we never hear students really complain about the work.
 School here keeps curiosity alive while eschewing rigor simply for the sake of rigor.
 We keep school fun—which much of learning should be—even as we develop dedication to the process along with stamina and determination.

 GUS graduates move on to secondary school emboldened by their curiosity, eager to deepen their joyful experience of learning.
 We often hear from secondary school admission officers and teachers that GUS students ask different kinds of questions, questions that show a desire for deeper understanding.
 And that aligns perfectly with our mission to encourage students “to explore their intellects and develop their imaginations; pose questions as often as they devise solutions; speak individually, yet work collaboratively; discover the best within themselves; respect all people and value their differences; and act responsibly in our community and in the world.”

+As a school, it is our mission to keep curiosity alive.
 What does that mean for our children?
 It means a strong academic foundation is essential, but not nearly enough.
 Our program is built on posing questions, making meaning, and solving problems creatively.
 How does one discipline inform another?
 Where do literature, science, mathematics, language, music, art, and history intersect?
 This integration is the very essence of our interdisciplinary curriculum.